Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: General paradigm of real-space construction

 In order to obtain a nontrivial SPT state from obstruction-free block state decorations, we should further consider possible trivializations.
 For blocks with dimension larger than 0, we can further decorate some codimension 1 degree of freedom that could be trivialized when they shrink to a point.
 This construction is called \textit{bubble equivalence}, and we demonstrate it for different dimensions:

 \paragraph{2D bubble equivalence}For 2D blocks, we can consider a 1D chain which can be shrunk to a point inside each 2D block, and there is no on-site symmetry on them for all possible cases.
 In fermionic systems, the only possible state we can decorate is Majorana chain.
-There are two distinct boundary conditions: periodic boundary condition (PBC) with odd fermion parity and anti-periodic boundary condition (anti-PBC) with even fermion parity, see Fig. \ref{anti-PBC}.
+There are two distinct boundary conditions: periodic boundary condition (PBC) with odd fermion parity and anti-periodic boundary condition (anti-PBC) with even fermion parity, as seen Fig. \ref{anti-PBC}.
 According to the definition of bubble equivalence, we only choose the ``Majorana bubbles'' with anti-PBC because it can be trivialized if we shrink it into a point: if we decorate a Majorana chain with anti-PBC on a 2D block, we can shrink it to a smaller one by a 2D local unitary (LU) transformation without breaking any symmetry.
 Repeatedly apply this LU transformation on ``Majorana'' bubble, we can shrink it to a point and eliminate it (because a Majorana chain with anti-PBC has even fermion parity) by a symmetric finite-depth circuit.

-Techniquely, it is well known that for two Majorana fermions $\gamma_j$ and $\gamma_k$, their entanglement pair $i\gamma_j\gamma_k$ can be created by the following projection operator \cite{general1,general2}:
+Techniquely, it is well known that for two Majorana modes $\gamma_j$ and $\gamma_k$, their entanglement pair $i\gamma_j\gamma_k$ can be created by the following projection operator \cite{general1,general2}:

 and the direction is from $\gamma_j$ to $\gamma_k$.
-Consequently the creation operator of a Majorana chain containing $2N$ Majorana fermions with anti-PBC on the 2D block $\sigma$ can be generated by an assembly of these projection operators:
+Consequently the creation operator of a Majorana chain containing $2N$ Majorana modes with anti-PBC on the 2D block $\sigma$ can be generated by an assembly of these projection operators:

-Here the last bracket shows the direction of the Majorana entanglement pair $\langle\gamma_1,\gamma_{2N}\rangle$ is from $\gamma_1$ to $\gamma_{2N}$, and it explicitly shows the anti-PBC of the Majorana chain we have created.
+Here the last bracket shows the direction of the Majorana entanglement pair $\langle\gamma_1,\gamma_{2N}\rangle$ is from $\gamma_1$ to $\gamma_{2N}$, as an explicit indication of the anti-PBC of the Majorana chain we have created.
 Finally the operator of creating a 2D ``Majorana'' bubble in the entire lattice is:

+In particular, 2D ``Majorana'' bubble cannot change the parity of Majorana chains on 1D blocks: each 1D block is the shared border of two nearby 2D blocks, hence the number of Majorana chains on this 1D block can only be changed by 0 or 2 by 2D ``Majorana'' bubble.

-\paragraph{1D bubble equivalence}For 1D blocks, we can consider two 0D FSPT modes protected by the corresponding on-site symmetry.
-These two 0D FSPT modes have the following geometry:
+\paragraph{1D bubble equivalence}For 1D blocks, we can consider two 1D irreducible representation of the corresponding total on-site symmetry of the 1D blocks that should be trivialized if they shrunk to a point.
+There are two possibilities:

+The first one is fermionic 1D bubble: consider two complex fermions with the following geometry: